rhizomes-project/rhizomes-etl/README.md

 The same holds true for Calisphere, DPLA and ICAA.
 (Note that the python script filenames are all lower-case).

+Regarding the issue of avoiding loading the same record more than once, the ETL script uses the Omeka API to identify which records are already on the website (currently at https://romogis.frankromo.com/rhizomes-dev/api/items) - any records that are already loaded will not be put into the csv files.

 Note that DPLA contains a lot of records that are originally from Calisphere, so in order to avoid duplicates, you should do one of the following:

 - Load the Calisphere data into the Rhizomes database *before* running the ETL script for DPLA.
 The ETL transform